 What is the time to benefit of statin therapy for primary prevention of cardiovascular events in adults aged 50 to 75 years?

 Researchers conducted a meta-analysis in hopes of pinning down the time to benefit (TTB) of statin therapy for primary prevention of cardiovascular (CV) events in older adults.
 Click here

 to read Dr. Yourman's publication at JAMA Internal Medicine "Evaluation of Time to Benefit of Statins for the Primary Prevention of Cardiovascular Events in Adults Aged 50 to 75 Years.
 A Meta-analysis".

 Do you want to learn more about the UCSD Division of Geriatrics, Gerontology and Palliative Care?

-Division Chief, Alison Moore, MD, MPH, FACP, AGSF and Chief of Clinical Services, Khai Nguyen, MD, MHS discuss the importance of age-friendly clinical care, the journey that led us to rank #13 among Geriatrics programs in the Nation, teaching and research efforts.
+Division Chief, Alison Moore, MD, MPH, FACP, AGSF and Chief of Clinical Services, Khai Nguyen, MD, MHS discuss the importance of age-friendly clinical care, the journey that led us to rank #13 among Geriatrics programs in the Nation, and the divsion's teaching and research efforts.
 Featured on UCSD TV.

 San Diego Nathan Shock Center of Excellence in the Basic Biology of Aging (SD-NSC)